akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 python perceptron.py
 ```

 Lines 1 - 37 contain set-up code for the data.
-Next, we represent our vectors use python dictionaries which map words to an integer.
+Next, we represent our vectors use python dictionaries (essentially maps from keys to values) which map words to an integer.
 This allows us to only store non-zero values, which is important given how sparse word vectors are.
 Lines 39-50 have two helper functions to deal with this unusual representation:

 ```python
 def dotProd(v1, v2):